 Furthermore, recent action by the IMO's Maritime Safety Committee and United States agencies indicates that cybersecurity regulations for the maritime industry are likely to be further developed in the near future in an attempt to combat cybersecurity threats.
-For example, cyber-risk management systems must be incorporated by ship-owners and managers by 2021.
+By IMO resolution, administrations are encouraged to ensure that cyber-risk management systems are incorporated by ship-owners and managers by their first annual Document of Compliance audit after January 1, 2021.
+In February 2021, the U.S. Coast Guard published guidance on addressing cyber risks in a vessel's safety management system.
 This might cause companies to create additional procedures for monitoring cybersecurity, which could require additional expenses and/or capital expenditures.
-The impact of such regulations is hard to predict at this time.
+The impact of future regulations is hard to predict at this time.